ksug-ai/ai-on-gke-image-generator/README.md

 ```

 Open in browser and try:
-👉 "A Kubernetes astronaut riding a dragon in space"
+👉 "A Kubestronaut riding a dragon in space"

 ### 3. Optional: GPU Deployment
 If your GKE cluster has GPU nodes: